Endorsement for Culturally Sensitive, Relationship-Focused Practice Promoting Infant Mental Health®

 Refund Policies Associated with Endorsement® Fees

-AzAIMH does not refund EASy Registration Fees.
+AzAIMH does not refund registration fees or processing fees.

 Please note: Copyright law does allow individuals to print out or make ONE copy of copyrighted material for personal, non-commercial purposes only.
 None of the copyrighted Endorsement® documents included here may be reproduced, displayed, distributed, or otherwise used in any format, including electronically, without the express written consent of MI-AIMH.
 Legal action will be taken against those who violate the copyright.